-The 2021 CNSF Research Grants and NDD Scholarship application submission window is now closed.
-Application portal will reopen in February 2022.
+The 2022 CNSF Research Grants and NDD Scholarship application submission window is open.
+Application deadline is May 15, 2022.

 Child Neurology Society/Foundation Research Award and Grant FAQs

-To stay informed about the cycle of these grants and other opportunities, join the CNF
+To stay informed about the cycle of these grants and other opportunities, subscribe to the CNF.

 News from NIH